mistermicheels/learning-notes/java/Concurrency-high-level.md

 ## Be careful with blocking operations

 If you are using a thread pool with a limited or fixed number of threads, be very careful with blocking operations.
-Once all of the treads in the pool are executing a block or long-running operation, the pool will not be able to do any other kind of work until at least one of those blocking operations finishes.
+Once all of the treads in the pool are executing a blocking or long-running operation, the pool will not be able to do any other kind of work until at least one of those blocking operations finishes.

 Example: